 Lamar is a tiny town located in the state of Oklahoma.
 With a population of 120 people and just one neighborhood, Lamar is the 343rd largest community in Oklahoma.

-When you are in Lamar, you'll notice that it is more blue-collar than most other communities in America.
-50.00% of Lamar’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Lamar is generally considered to be a blue-collar town.
+50.00% of the Lamar workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lamar is a town of production and manufacturing workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Lamar who work in management occupations (15.15%), healthcare (9.09%), and office and administrative support (7.58%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.75% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.